spacerWTNY

 Another critical aspect of the Clean Water Plan is the shift to a regional service model.
 From the website, "Regionalization involves the voluntary transfer of some of the largest municipal sewers and sewer facilities in the service area over to ALCOSAN ownership."
 Municipalities continue to maintain local sewage collection lines, sending the wastewater on to ALCOSAN's central plant for treatment and release to the Ohio River.
 Environmental compliance tasks are managed by ALCOSAN staff.
 ALCOSAN currently operates 90 miles of sewer, on the way to 265 miles when the plan is fully implemented.
 Streamlining of operations allows for the centralized management of the tunnel infrastructure, large enough for adults to walk through comfortably.

-Since the Consent Decree in 2018, the Clean Water Plan and infrastructure investment have been promoted widely.
-A school locator tool on the utility website includes dozens of daycares, preschools and elementary schools.
-Municipal wastewater is apparently a hot topic for children, with dozens of hands-on science workshops and activities offered.
+Since the Modified Consent Decree 2020, the Clean Water Plan and infrastructure investment have been promoted widely with a Scholastic Outreach and Education.
+A school locator tool on the ALCOSAN website lists dozens of daycares, preschools and elementary schools with a description of the science workshops and activities offered.
 In one such activity called, Drip, Drip, Drop!
 The caption reads, "Students will test a variety of materials to explore absorption of fabric."
 This activity is listed suitable for Grade Level Pre K with PA Standard(s): 3.2.PK.A6 under the Category Physical Sciences: Chemistry and Physics.
-Daycare centers listed on the ALCOSAN website do not appear to reciprocate in advertising a relationship with the wastewater utility.

 The ALCOSAN Clean Water Plan will not prevent all wet weather sewage overflows, however the water quality appears to have improved enough to support the return of mussels to the river.
 The good news, reported by Next Generation Newsroom, there are now more mussels near the ALCOSAN outfalls than were surveyed in 1904.
 The summer biological survey shows concerted efforts by the state, the tens of thousands of mussel larvae released in the rivers is finally paying off.
 Picture tiny mussel larvae bumper-shining on the gills of fish until they are ready to drop off, grow a shell and make a life filtering river water.
 It remains to be seen if these fledgling mollusks will endure through the winter season.
 Stay tuned for an update in 2026.